erasmus-without-paper/ewp-specs-api-iias/resources/xsltKit/README.md

 the transformation adds a `<valid-for-approval>false</valid-for-approval>` sub-element as the last child of the `<iia>` element.

-To transform an XML you may need to find the right processor, e.g. for Java [Saxon-HE-9.5.1-8.jar](http://www.java2s.com/example/jar/s/download-saxonhe9518jar-file.html) works while the previous versions fail.
+To transform an XML you may need to find the right processor, e.g. for Java Saxon-HE version 12.4 has been tested.

 We provide an example in Java that transforms an IIA XML (as a byte array) via the XSLT (as a byte array too) and obtain the above-mentioned XML: